U.S. review gives boost to Keystone oil pipeline

 Supporters of Keystone say it would provide thousands of jobs, drain a glut of domestic crude oil from the North Dakota oil boom and strengthen North American energy security.

-“The Keystone XL pipeline will make more Canadian and U.S. oil available to us — oil that will not need to be imported from unfriendly places,” said Karen Harbert, president of the U.S. Chamber’s Institute for 21st Century Energy.
+“The Keystone XL pipeline will make more Canadian and U.S. oil available to us — oil that will not need to be imported from unfriendly places,” said Karen Harbert, president of the U.S. Chamber of Commerce’s Institute for 21st Century Energy.

 Construction of the pipeline would support 42,100 jobs across the United States, directly and indirectly, the review said.
 The operation of the pipeline would result in 35 to 50 permanent jobs, it added.